Top 10 Free Things to do in Madrid, Spain

 Take a photo in front of the golden gates, go to the gardens (which are also free!), and enjoy the majestic statues surrounded by beautiful lush greenery and perfectly cut shrubs.

 Make a stop by the Catedral de la Almudena, the patron saint of Madrid (the church in front of the Royal Palace).
-It is also free, depending on whether you would like to donate (usually 1 euro if you can).
+It is also free, depending on whether you want to donate (usually 1 euro if you can).

 >> Read More: 5 Interesting Madrid Culture Shocks That May Shock You